agentbellnorm/dativity/README.md

 ## Motivation

-Conventional process engines (like [Activiti](https://www.activiti.org/)) are centered around activities and the sequence in which they should be performed according to design.
+Conventional process engines such as [Activiti](https://www.activiti.org/) and [Camunda](https://camunda.com/) are centered around the sequence in which activities should be performed, often modeled using BPMN.

-The key idea of Dativity is to not say in what sequence actions in a process _should_ be performed.
+The key idea of dativity is that the progression of data is the main driver of a workflow.
+It is achieved by revealing what actions _can_ be performed given how actions depend on data and what data is currently available, rather than what actions _should_ be performed.

-But rather what actions are _possible_ to do given how actions depend on information.
+For example, an insurance claim can not be reviewed until it has been submitted.
+The action of submitting produces data - the claim, and the review action depends on it.
+As soon as there is a claim, it's possible to perform the review action.

-For example, you cannot accept or deny an insurance claim before it has been submitted - it can be reviewed precisely after it has been submitted.
+Many business process tools require a database to track the progress of a workflow.
+By adopting the Artifact centric business process model, dativity is able to provide the same core value as those other tools without requiring a dedicated database.
+Deciding how data is stored is up to you.

-Process software should not keep its own state.
-The value the software is providing should be accessed through a pure function of two things: a static process-model, and a process instance consisting of data that evolves throughout the instance of the process as information is gathered.
+By being stateless, dativity allows you to reduce the complexity of your application.

 [This blog post](https://morganbentell.wordpress.com/2019/03/18/dativity-the-stateless-process-engine/) offers a more extensive motivation.